purnp2/bootcamp/README.md

 Hello!

-I will be pushing the code from my bootcamp here also.
+The original repository where all the projects' code is pushed regularly: https://gitlab.crio.do/crio-786purn However, it is a restricted account w/o public visibility.
+Hence, my personal contribution will be shared here on GitHub also.

-The original github page where all the projects' code are pushed regulary is: https://gitlab.crio.do/crio-786purn However, it is a restricted account w/o public visibility.
-Hence, I am copying my commits to my personal Github also.
+Regards.